 On a year-to-date basis, our overweight in credit along with security selection both added value during the January to April period.
 Our overweight in US interest rate duration which we held since the start of the year also contributed positively to our excess return.
-This outperformance was especially significant in the May to August period during which 10-year US treasury yield rallied by around 100bps.
-Our underweight in both Indonesia and Philippines spread duration detracted value.
+This outperformance was especially significant in the May to August period during which the 10-year US treasury yield rallied by around 100bps.
+Our underweight in both Indonesia and Philippines spread duration detracted value for a big part of the year.
+Since September, we have gone neutral on US duration as we believe rates are likely to consolidate in a narrow range.
+In credit, we remained cautious while selectively participating in new issues.
+These positioning resulted in our funds performing largely in line with index over the past two months.